Dallas Head-On Truck Accident Attorneys

 If you get into an accident with a commercial truck and there’s clear evidence that the truck driver or employer was to blame, you can file a claim with their liability insurance company.
 Texas follows fault laws when it comes to motor vehicle crashes.
 That means you’re entitled to compensation from the at-fault party’s auto liability policy.

-There’s another auto accident fault law that could negatively impact the compensation you’re allowed to pursue.
-The Modified Comparative Fault rule takes into account the victim’s shared responsibility for the crash.
-What that means is if the insurance company determines you were partly to blame for the head-on collision, you’ll receive a percentage of the maximum compensation available from the liability policy.
+Another auto accident fault law could negatively impact the compensation you’re allowed to pursue.
+The Modified Comparative Fault rule considers the victim’s shared responsibility for the crash.
+If the insurance company determines you were partly to blame for the head-on collision, you’ll receive a percentage of the maximum compensation available from the liability policy.

-For example, let’s say the truck driver was texting while driving and crashed into you head-on because their truck drifted into your lane.
-The adjuster might say that they’re 80% to blame for the accident.
-However, you were driving over the speed limit, so you’re 20% at fault.
+For example, the truck driver was texting while driving and crashed into you head-on because their truck drifted into your lane.
+The adjuster might say they’re 80% to blame for the accident.
+However, you drove over the speed limit and were 20% at fault.
 If your total damages are $100,000, the adjuster will subtract 20% from your total damages, leaving an $80,000 financial award that you can collect.

 Proving Liability After a Head-On Truck Accident

-When you decide to pursue compensation through an insurance claim, you have to prove liability on the part of the trucker or their employer.
+When you pursue compensation through an insurance claim, you must prove the liability of the trucker or their employer.
 If you can’t prove liability, you won’t be able to collect any money.

-Federal and state regulations cover specific requirements truck drivers and trucking companies must follow.
-If they fail to comply with any of the rules, they could be held liable for a vehicle wreck they cause.
+Federal and state regulations cover specific requirements that truck drivers and trucking companies must follow.
+If they fail to comply with the rules, they could be held liable for a vehicle wreck they cause.